Azure/onboarding-guidance/DevTest/DevTestLabs/1 - devtest-labs-walkthrough-it.md

     * Set "Scheduled start" to 8:30:00 AM.
     * Select which days of the week you would like the machines to start automatically.
     * Notice that you can once again be notified of this, and use a webhook for this purpose.
-    * Click ion "Save" and validate that the changes have been saved.
+    * Click on "Save" and validate that the changes have been saved.

 ![Screenshot](/Images/dtl-it-16.png)